kfow/L4CSTopics/DASLists.md

 2. Remote Interface

 ### 3 Implementation Choices of Request Reply Protocol
+1. Maybe
+  * It maybe happens more than once, dunno though
+2. At Least Once
+3. At Most Once
+### 3 Major Requirements of a DFS

+### 3 Implications Shared By All Distributed Systems

+### 3 Types of Multicast Ordering
 1. FIFO
 2. Casual
 3. Total

-### 3 Major Requirements of a DFS

-### 3 Implications Shared By All Distributed Systems

-### 3 Types of Multicast Ordering

 ### 4 Main Tasks of Recovery Manager